Upper Chest Cable Exercises for Bigger & Stronger Chest

 4. Slowly lower the cable attachments outward to your sides.

-5. Remember to keep your arms slightly bent until your arms are parallel with the ground horizontally
+5. Remember to keep your arms slightly bent until they parallel the ground horizontally.

 6. Bring your arms back toward the midline of your body, focusing on using your pec muscles to draw them back together.